MikeG621/YOGEME/Readme.txt

  -- (Xwing) Unk1 now Randomizer (unused)
  -- (Xwing) Max Craft increased to 255
  -- (Xwing) Yaw/Pitch/Roll tweaks, save fixed
+ -- (Xwing) Briefing Icons now use BMPs instead of the DATs

+With this release I'm also going to mark [Issue #14] and [Issue #12] closed, which are "Pre-TIE95" and "OPT import".
+Probably could've closed out 14 a couple years ago, but I think it's in better shape now.
+Thanks to Random for the work on X-wing and the OPT overhaul.

 v1.6.6, 19 Jul 2020
  - (XWA) Fixed a crash when using "Apply DTM SuperBackdrops to new missions" option